-The citations for all the required reading for this unit are available to enrolled students through the unit iLearn site, the CD reading list and at Macquarie University's Library eReserve site.
+The citations for all the required reading for this unit are available to enrolled students through the unit iLearn site and at Macquarie University's Library eReserve site.
 Electronic copies of required readings may be accessed at the eReserve site.